netdata/netdata/aclk/README.md

 # Agent-cloud link (ACLK)

 The agent-cloud link (ACLK) is the mechanism responsible for connecting a Netdata agent to Netdata Cloud.
-The ACLK uses [MQTT](https://en.wikipedia.org/wiki/MQTT) over secure websockets to create, persist, and encrypt the connect from end-to-end, and enable the features found in Netdata Cloud.
+The ACLK uses [MQTT](https://en.wikipedia.org/wiki/MQTT) over secure websockets to create, persist, and encrypt the connection from end-to-end, and enable the features found in Netdata Cloud.

 The ACLK is a vital component of the entirely redesigned and re-architected Netdata Cloud.

 _No data is exchanged with Netdata Cloud until you claim a node._ By claiming a node, you opt-in to sending data from your agent to Netdata Cloud via the ACLK.
+Data used to render charts and alarms in Netdata Cloud is accessed directly from agents through the ACLK.
+Though the data does flow through Netdata servers on its way from agents to the browser, it is never logged or stored.

 Read our [claiming documentation](../claim/README.md) for details on node claiming.

 ## Enable and configure the ACLK